Montpelier (Orange, Virginia): History

-Madison family
+The family of Madison

 In 1723, James Madison's grandfather, Ambrose Madison, and his brother-in-law, Thomas Chew, received a patent for 4675 acre of land in the Piedmont of Virginia.
 Ambrose, his wife Frances Madison, and their three children moved to the plantation in 1732, naming it Mount Pleasant.
 (Archaeologists have located this first site near the Madison Family Cemetery.)
 Ambrose died six months later; according to court records, he was poisoned by three enslaved Africans.
 At the time, Ambrose Madison held 29 slaves and close to 4000 acre.
 After his death, Frances managed the estate with the help of their son, Colonel James Madison Sr.

 Madison Sr. expanded the plantation to include building services and blacksmithing in the 1740s, and bought additional slaves to cultivate tobacco and other crops.
 He married Nelly Conway Madison (1731–1829) and had 12 children.

 James Madison Sr.'s first-born son, also named James, was born on March 16, 1751, at Belle Grove, his mother's family estate in Port Conway, where she had returned for his birth.
 James Madison spent his early years at Mount Pleasant.

 In the early 1760s, Madison Sr. built a new house half a mile away, which structure forms the heart of the main house at Montpelier today.
 Built around 1764, it has two stories of brick laid in a Flemish bond pattern, and a low, hipped roof with chimney stacks at both ends.
 His son James Madison later stated that he remembered helping move furniture to the new home.
 The building of Montpelier represents Phase 1 (1764–1797) of the construction.
 Upon completion, the Madisons owned one of the largest brick dwellings in Orange County.